8 Things a Best Man Shouldn’t Do at a Wedding

 1. Speak From the Heart

-Even if you think it’s best to give an impromptu speech at the wedding, writing and rehearsing your toast beforehand is always the best way to go.
+Even if you think it’s best to give an impromptu best man speech at the wedding, writing and rehearsing your toast beforehand is always the best way to go.
 When the nerves kick in and you have a couple of glasses of champagne already in your belly, you, and the groom, will feel more at ease if you have a pre-written speech.
+Take the time to reflect on your friendship with the groom and the special moments you’ve shared together.
+Jot down heartfelt anecdotes and sincere well-wishes for the newlyweds.
+Practice delivering your speech in front of a mirror or trusted friends to get comfortable with the content and timing.
+Remember, a well-prepared toast not only honors the couple but also showcases the depth of your bond with the groom.

 2. Take Advantage of the Open Bar